-In August 2021, Orion Corporation collaborated with Marinus to obtain exclusive rights for marketing both oral and intravenous (IV) dose formulations of ganaxolone in the European Economic Area (EEA), UK and Switzerland for CDD, tuberous sclerosis complex (TSC), and refractory status epilepticus (RSE).
+In August 2021, Orion collaborated with Marinus to obtain exclusive rights for marketing both oral and intravenous (IV) dose formulations of ganaxolone in the European Economic Area, the UK and Switzerland for CDD, tuberous sclerosis complex and refractory status epilepticus.

 Regulatory approvals for ZTALMY

-ZTALMY received orphan drug and rare paediatric disease designations by the US Food and Drug Administration (FDA) in June 2017 and July 2020, respectively, for the treatment of CDD.
+ZTALMY received orphan drug and rare paediatric disease designations from the US Food and Drug Administration (FDA) in June 2017 and July 2020 respectively for the treatment of CDD.

-In August 2021, the EMA’s Committee for Medicinal Products for Human Use (CMPH) granted Marinus’ request for an accelerated assessment of ganaxolone for the treatment of seizures associated with CDD.
+In August 2021, the EMA’s Committee for Medicinal Products for Human Use (CHMP) granted Marinus’ request for an accelerated assessment of ganaxolone for the treatment of seizures associated with CDD.

 CDKL5 deficiency disorder signs and symptoms

 CDD is a rare refractory form of paediatric epilepsy characterised by early‑onset, difficult‑to‑control seizures and severe neuro‑developmental impairment.
 It is caused by a mutation of the CDKL5 gene, which is located on the X chromosome and produces a protein that is crucial for normal brain development and functioning.